 Noise violations

-A correspondent reminds me that we have too narrow a definition of “noise.”
-As we had been discussing roads, and were considering traffic signs, and as Donald Knuth was mentioned (who once refused to move into a town whose signage was typographically revolting) the need to erase traffic instructions was raised.
-My correspondent also included photographs of a selection of street signs, very numerous, and viciously ugly, from around the city of London, Ontario.
-There were many satanic touches, such as a wretched clash of competing illegible signs, replaced by the moronic bureaucrats who run that city with a single large sign incorporating all the little signs in every detail, so that the clash could be fully appreciated.
-These people, and many of the other functionaries in that town, need to be prosecuted, vigorously.
+My correspondent also included photographs of a selection of street signs, monstrously numerous, and viciously ugly, from around the city of London, Ontario (whose excess population now includes a hundred thousand cars).
+There were many satanic touches, such as the shrieking clash of competing illegible signs, replaced by the moronic bureaucrats who run that city with a single large sign incorporating all the little signs in every detail, so that the clash could be fully appreciated.
+These malefactors, and many of the other functionaries in that town, could benefit from vigorous punishment.